StevenTammen/StevenTammen.github.io/pages/links.md

 Good pages to look at:

 - [Surfing Uncertainty: Prediction, Action, and the Embodied Mind](http://philosophyofbrains.com/2015/12/14/surfing-uncertainty-prediction-action-and-the-embodied-mind.aspx)
-- [Neurotypical subjective experience is caused by a hippocampal simulation](http://philosophyofbrains.com/2017/05/01/neurotypical-subjective-experience-is-caused-by-a-hippocampal-simulation.aspx) (Note: I disagree with this piece's conclusions, but find it a fascinating read)
+- [Neurotypical subjective experience is caused by a hippocampal simulation](http://philosophyofbrains.com/2017/05/01/neurotypical-subjective-experience-is-caused-by-a-hippocampal-simulation.aspx) (Note: I disagree with this piece's conclusions, but find it an excellent conversation starter when discussing philosophy of mind and consciousness with others)
 - [The Ontology, Epistemology, and Methodology of Linguistics](http://philosophyofbrains.com/2017/12/01/1-ontology-epistemology-methodology-linguistics.aspx)

 ### [eatingacademy.com](http://eatingacademy.com/)